Jakarta Charter: Second BPUPK session

-In accordance with the advice of the Committee of Nine, the BPUPK held its second (and final) session from 10 to 17 July 1945 under Sukarno's leadership.
+In accordance with the advice of the Committee of Nine, the BPUPK held its second (and final) session from 10 to 17 July 1945.
 The aim was to discuss issues related to the constitution, including the draft preamble contained in the Jakarta Charter.
-On the first day, Sukarno reported the things that had been achieved during the discussions during the recess, including the Jakarta Charter.
-He also reported that the Small Committee had unanimously accepted the Jakarta Charter.
-According to Sukarno, this charter contained "all the points of thought that filled the chests of most of the members of Dokuritu Zyunbi Tyoosakai [BPUPK]."
+On the first day, Sukarno reported on the discussions held during the recess.
+He also reported that the Small Committee had unanimously accepted the Jakarta Charter, which he said contained "all the points of thought that filled the chests of most of the members of Dokuritu Zyunbi Tyoosakai [BPUPK]."

-On the second day of the trial (July 11), three BPUPK members expressed their rejection of the "Seven Words" (Tujuh Kata) in the Jakarta Charter.
-Most notably, Johannes Latuharhary, who was a Protestant member from Ambon, disagreed heavily with the "Seven Words."
-He felt that the seven words in the Jakarta Charter would have a large impact on other religions.
-He also expressed his concern that the seven words would force the Minangkabau to abandon their customs and also affect land rights based on customary law in Maluku.
+On the second day of the session (July 11), three BPUPK members expressed their rejection of the "Seven Words" (Tujuh Kata) in the Jakarta Charter.
+Most notably, Johannes Latuharhary, who was a Protestant member from Ambon, disagreed sgrongly with the "Seven Words."
+He felt that their presence in the Jakarta Charter would have a large impact on other religions.
+He also expressed his concern that they would force the Minangkabau to abandon their customs and also affect land rights based on customary law in Maluku.
 Two other members who disagreed with the seven words were Wongsonegoro and Hoesein Djajadiningrat.
-Both were worried that the "Seven Words" would cause fanaticism among Muslims, a worry Wahid Hasyim (another member of the committee), denied.
+Both were worried that the they would cause fanaticism among Muslims, a worry Wahid Hasyim (another member of the committee), dismissed.
+However, BUPUK member Soepomo said the wording of the charter resulted from a "gentleman's agreement" (he used the English term), which had been unanimous, and should therefore be retained.